Get to know our Team

 Meet Our Team

-New to his position but not to our kitchen Scott brings more than 20 years of experience with him.
+Scott brings more than 20 years of experience with him.
 He is looking forward to playing a lead role in the many catering and events hosted in our center every year.
 Many of our customers also know him from the years he spent working as a bartender at the 11th Frame.
-While he is often seen wearing a hat we never would’ve guessed Scott has more than 150 Major League Baseball hats.
+While he is often seen wearing a hat, we never would’ve guessed Scott has more than 150 Major League Baseball hats.

 Since joining our team Hanna has taken on lots of responsibility with our events, marketing, forecasting, and strengthening relationships with our customers.
 She continues to build relationships with our bowlers as a way to learn about the sport of bowling.
 Her organization and thoughtfulness drive us forward as she looks to create the best experience for customers while they’re here by assisting from the ground up on planning our days in the center.
 Hanna’s favorite princess is Cinderella, even her dog’s name is (Gus) Gus.